rwxrob/homelab/README.md

 * 1 x Netgear Nighthawk X6 R8000 (with USB SMB-accessible storage)
 * 1 x [Netgear 24-Port (12 PoE) GiB Switch](https://a.co/d/5uAJry2)
 * 1 x [TP-Link 24 Port GiB Switch](https://a.co/d/iq1AupR)
+* 1 x ISP cable modem

 (I donated more than a dozen Raspi 2s to friends on stream for projects.)

+Eventually, I need to get a beefy, separate (not rack mounted) UPS and possibly an iSCSI NAS device.
+The UPS should prevent the need for dedicated 20Amp circuits.

 ## Planned Use Cases